hafizulwanandaputra/hwpweb-admin-template/README.md

 3. Run `php spark migrate` to migrate database.
 4. Run `php spark db:seed UserSeeder` to seed the database items.
 5. Run `php spark serve` to start the server.
 Usually [http://localhost:8080](http://localhost:8080).
 You can use different port by using `php spark serve --port 8081`.
 Replace `8081` with the desired port number.
 You need to modify `app.baseURL` in `.env` to match with the desired port number.
+6. For production use such as Apache, just open it from URL like [http://localhost/hwpweb-admin-template](http://localhost/hwpweb-admin-template) or others.
+You need to modify `app.baseURL` in `.env` to match with the desired URL address.
-6. Sign in using username `administrator` and password `administrator`.
+7. Sign in using username `administrator` and password `administrator`.

 ## Progressive Web App (PWA) Setup